-Businesses who opt to establish a mentoring program for employees are often hoping to see a change in the workplace.
-Whether that be a more positive and engaged workforce, or simply some extra guidance to help new hires learn the ropes.
+Businesses that opt to establish a mentoring program for employees are doing so to see a change in the workplace.
+This change could be a more positive and engaged workforce, or simply some extra guidance to help new hires learn the ropes.
 The good news is that companies who have made the effort to pull together a mentorship program do have some control over the success of the mentor-mentee relationship.
-How the program has been designed, how it is managed and the guidance given to employees who participate can go a long way to ensuring everyone gets the most out of the mentoring relationship.
+How the program has been designed, how it’s managed, and the guidance given to employees who participate are all factors to consider in ensuring that everyone gets the most out of the mentoring relationship.

 One of the first steps for mentors and mentees is to establish clear guidelines about how the relationship will work.
 It may not always be clear what is required from each individual, but there are some basic guidelines that can help move the mentoring relationship forward.
 It’s acceptable for the mentor to share information about him or herself, including their background, skills, and expertise.
 This gives the mentor a starting point to consider how they can enhance the mentee’s experience in the workplace.

 In addition, a mentor should actively engage the mentee by listening and goal-setting.
 The mentor shouldn’t shy away from giving advice.
 Providing constructive feedback for the mentee can have a positive impact and help bring the mentee closer to their goals.
 The mentor should offer advice on how a mentee can make the most out of their time with the company, which can have a positive and productive impact in the workplace.

 While a mentor can help guide the goal development process, it’s up to the mentee to define what they want to get out of the relationship.
 Mentees should also be prepared to take advantage of any advice or opportunities that the mentor provides.
 This could be opportunities such as helpful workplace programs to advance skills or external opportunities for training.
 In the case that a mentee undergoes skill training externally, as advised by a mentor, they should be encouraged to bring their new aptitude back to the workplace and teach others.